 The men were given a prescription form of Sulbutiamine ‘Enerion’ for 30-days.
 16 of the men showed significant improvement based on the international index of erectile function (IIEF).

-3 of 6 men with arterial disorders in penis showed that Sulbutiamine corrected the problem.
+3 of 6 men with arterial disorders in their penis showed that Sulbutiamine corrected the problem.
 The study concluded that erectile dysfunction can be effectively treated with Sulbutiamine.[x]

 Recommended Sulbutiamine dosage is 400 mg to 1,000 mg per day.
 Higher doses should be split with one dose in the morning, and the other early afternoon.